kytulendu/gw2formats/README.md

 Restrictions
 ------------

 Gw2formats uses C++11 features available in modern compilers.
-It have been tested compile with TDM-GCC64 5.1.0 and Visual Studio 2013 on Windows, and GCC 5.2.1 on Xubuntu.
+It have been tested with TDM-GCC64 5.1.0 and Visual Studio 2013 on Windows, and GCC 5.2.1 on Xubuntu.

 Contributing
 ------------

-For contributions, please go to [this project's page on GitHub](https://github.com/rhoot/gw2formats).
+For contributions, please go to [this project's page on GitHub](https://github.com/kytulendu/gw2formats).